-- Shred the cake into very small pieces.
-Use a hand mixer to stir in the room temperature cream cheese until a crumbly, sticky dough forms.
+- Shred the angel food cake into very small pieces.
+Use a hand mixer to combine the shredded cake with the room temperature cream cheese until a crumbly, sticky dough forms.

-- Form the sticky dough into egg shapes.
-Chill for 10 minutes.
+- Form the sticky dough into egg shapes and chill them for 10 minutes.

-- While the pops chill, fill a piping bag with a tip with your choice of chocolate filling – I used Nutella.
+- While the pops are chilling, fill a piping bag fitted with a tip with your choice of chocolate hazelnut spread for filling.

-- Use the piping tip to pierce the bottom of each egg and squeeze in the filling until the egg starts to swell around the middle.
-Chill the eggs for another 10 minutes.
+- Use the piping tip to pierce the bottom of each egg-shaped dough and squeeze in the chocolate hazelnut spread until the dough starts to swell around the middle.
+Chill the filled eggs for another 10 minutes.

-- Melt one tablespoon of vegetable shortening in a bowl with one cup of white candy melts for 45 seconds.
-Stir until combined.
+- Melt one tablespoon of vegetable shortening with 1 cup of white candy melts in a microwave-safe bowl for 45 seconds.
+Stir until fully combined.

 - Roll each egg in the melted white candy melts until completely coated.
 Chill until the white coating has hardened.